 Here’s what you will do:

-- This position requires being available Monday, Tuesday, Wednesday, Thursday 12pm-8pm and Friday 9am-5pm; 40 hours per week
+- This position requires being available 40 hours per week for the Wednesday, Thursday, Friday and every other Saturday overnight shifts

 - Perform other duties as assigned

 Here’s what we are looking for: